devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Can run up to 15 min.
 - In scenarios where you need more than 15 min for async tasks maybe you can solve the problem using ECS task triggered from lambda.
+- Lambda function URLs are HTTP(S) endpoints dedicated to your Lambda function.
+You can easily create and set up a function URL using the Lambda console or API.
+Once created, Lambda generates a unique URL endpoint for your use.
+Function URLs are dual stack-enabled, supporting IPv4 and IPv6.
+After you configure a function URL for your function, you can invoke your function through its HTTP(S) endpoint via a web browser, curl, Postman, or any HTTP client.

 ## EBS